Nintendo Discontinues the NES Classic Edition

 Hopefully this means that the virtual console is coming to the switch sooner rather than later.

+Technically the virtual console has been there since almost day one.
+Its just that thus far, it has exclusively been NeoGeo games.

-Piracy Vessel (prevailing theories) (Score:4, Interesting)
+Piracy Vessel (prevailing theories) (Score:5, Interesting)

 Shortly after the NES Classic was released, people found out it was easily hacked, and released tools that allowed you to expand the 30 bundled games to over 300 unlicensed ROMs.
 It all fit neatly into their UI and everything (from what I saw.)
 I've heard it surmised many times on the Internet (and that makes it true) that they weren't interested in shipping their own 'Kodi Box' equivalent.